watertap-org/watertap/docs/technical_reference/core/zero_order_unit.rst

 Usage
 -----

-Ther ZeroOrderBaseData class contains no variables or constraints of its own - rather it is intended to be used as the starting point for construction of zero-order type models for specific unit operations.
+The ZeroOrderBaseData class contains no variables or constraints of its own - rather it is intended to be used as the starting point for construction of zero-order type models for specific unit operations.

 The code below shows an outline of how the ZeroOrderBaseData class is intended to be used to develop custom zero-order type models.